shorebirdtech/docs/docs/guides/release/ios.md

 :::note

-If you perform your own codesigning and do not want Shorebird to codesign your app, you can pass the `--no-codesign` flag to the `shorebird release ios-alpha` command.
+If you perform your own codesigning and do not want Shorebird to codesign your app, you can pass the `--no-codesign` flag to the `shorebird release ios` command.
 Because only signed code can be run on iOS devices, **releases created this way will not be previewable using the `shorebird preview` command.** You can still download and run these releases through TestFlight.

 :::